carp-lang/Carp/docs/LanguageGuide.md

 #### Limitations of Patterns

-As mentioned above, patterns are not as expressive as Regular Expressions.
+As mentioned above, patterns are not as expressive as regular expressions.
 The fundamental difference is that patterns do not backtrack.
 This means that they cannot express alternation (because we can’t go back to where we branched) and we cannot reduce non-greedy matches on the left.
 The latter point might not be